Back to species list

 Description

-A small, compact bird approximately the size of a house sparrow.
-The plumage is soft, lax, and extremely cryptic, blending perfectly with its rocky alpine habitat.
-The underside is greyish-fawn with a tawny hue, while upperparts are darker fawn-brown with the central tail feathers and primary wing feathers darkest.
-The head matches the underside coloration with a darker cap and light nape patch, superficially resembling some Parus and Periparus tits.
-The most distinctive feature is a strong, slightly downcurved black bill resembling that of a chough in shape.
-The legs and feet are also black.
-Sexes are monomorphic in appearance.
+Approximately the size of a house sparrow, it lacks conspicuous markings and has soft, cryptic plumage.
+The underside is greyish-fawn with a tawny hue, while upper parts are darker fawn-brown.
+The head matches the underside but features a darker cap and light nape patch.
+Central rectrices and primary remiges are slightly darker.
+The bill is strong, slightly downcurved, and black, resembling that of a chough in shape.
+Legs and feet are black.
+Males and females are identical in appearance.

 Identification